feathersjs/feathers/readme.md

 ## A MongoDB REST and real-time API

-Curious how it looks?
+Want to see it in action?
 Here is a full REST and real-time todo API that uses MongoDB:

 ```js
 // app.js